 As socially inclined creatures, human beings have embraced technology that connects us with others.
 Every year, there is an increasing number of people signing up for and using social media.
-While there weren’t even a billion people using social media back in 2010, the number exceeded more than 2 billion within just five years.
+While there weren’t even a billion people using social media back in 2010, the number exceeded more than 4 billion within just the last 12 years.
 Don't believe us?
-Then check out the Influencer Marketing Hub Social Media Benchmark Report 2022 for up to the minute information on user statistics, data and other insights around what marketers can expect in social media marketing in 2022.
+Then check out the Influencer Marketing Hub Social Media Benchmark Report for up to the minute information on user statistics, data and other insights around what happened in social media marketing in 2022.

-In 2019, there were around 2.77 billion people using social media.
+In 2021, there were around 4.48 billion people using social media.
 And, with smartphones and internet connectivity becoming cheaper and easier to access, we should expect to see these numbers grow even higher.
-In 2021, more than 3 billion people are using social media.
-Social media company revenues also reflect the rising popularity:
+In 2022, more than 4.74 billion people are using social media.
+Social media company revenues also reflect the rising popularity.

 Triller's hit more than over 250 million times worldwide and while it has a way to go to make TikTok shake in its trendy boots, Triller is definitely up and coming.
 This AI-driven music video app lets users create professional-level videos in seconds and offers features similar to what you'll find on TikTok.
 Like TikTok, Triller users create music and lipsync videos they can share with their followers.

 This is a video-sharing social media platform like Twitch or YouTube.
 You can create and share videos or go live, just like you can on any other video platform.
 It is a paid platform and the plans start at $7 per month.